Alluxio/alluxio/docs/File-System-API.md

 ### Reading Data

-After obtaining a `TachyonFile`, the user my modify the file metadata or get an inputstream to read the file.
+After obtaining a `TachyonFile`, the user may modify the file metadata or get an inputstream to read the file.
 For example:

 	TachyonFileSystem tfs = TachyonFileSystem.get();
 	TachyonURI path = new TachyonURI("/myFile");